Enter a Dynamic Field Rooted in Technology, Creativity and Problem-Solving

 1. Bachelor of Science in Computer Science – This degree track provides rigorous preparation for many possible careers, with a course of study based on computer science theory and its application in various aspects of business and industry.
 It includes support courses to prepare students for graduate study in computer science.

-• In addition to the core courses, students will complete a concentration in either Artificial Intelligence and Machine Learning, Cybersecurity, or Software Development.
+- In addition to the core courses, students will complete a concentration in either Artificial Intelligence and Machine Learning, Cybersecurity, or Software Development.
+View more details about our BS degree concentrations on our Department of Computer Science webpage.

 Major Requirements: The BS in Computer Science requires 72 hours of Computer Science major courses, including supporting courses in Mathematics.